 I think it means something like the fallen ones.

-There is it for for a demon to breed with a human, they would have to have a body, and they don't.
+For a demon to breed with a human, they would have to have a body, and they don't.

 So that's very tricky to me.

-As far as we can tell explicitly, the only uh spirit to human pregnancy in all of scripture is Mary's pregnancy.
+As far as we can tell explicitly, the only spirit to human pregnancy in all of scripture is Mary's pregnancy.

-You can only say that that is Speculation.
+You can only say that that is speculation.

 You cannot say, you can't make a biblical case that that actually happened.